 Re-create only what is necessary from semester to semester.

-Considerable time can go into creation of quizzes, assignments, discussion forums, reading materials, handouts, and grade book structure.
+Considerable time can go into creation of quizzes, assignments, discussion forums, reading materials, handouts, and grade center structure.
 Once created, however, these can be rolled over, by a simple course copy procedure, from semester to semester.
 Naturally, your course will change and evolve over time but if much stays the same then you can copy the whole, and change only the parts that need to change.

 You can share anything you create in Bb with other CMU instructors.
 Consider, for instance, the situation wherein three instructors are teaching different sections of the same course.
 Suppose they all want to have a practice quiz or an on-line test for each chapter.
 Each instructor could create the material for one third of the chapters and adopt material from the other instructors for the rest of the chapters.